PatWalters/practical_cheminformatics_posts/README.md

 ## MolSkill

-The **molskill** directory contains the code for the post "Inside the Mind of the Medicinal Chemist with Machine Learning"
+The **molskill** directory contains the code for the post "Getting Inside the Mind of the Medicinal Chemist with Machine Learning"
 ### Installation
 ```
 pip install rdkit pandas seaborn scikit-posthocs